wpscholar-wp-plugins/simple-website-redirect/readme.txt

 * Fix minor issue where some urls would have double slashes at the beginning of the path.

 = 1.2 =
-* Added the ability to add exclude paths and exclude parameters which, when set, will prevent redirects from occuring if a match with one of these exclusions is found.
+* Added the ability to add exclude paths and exclude parameters which, when set, will prevent redirects from occurring if a match with one of these exclusions is found.

 = 1.1 =
 * Updated code to comply with strict coding standards.